 - When you remove these from the oven, you may notice the giant monster cookies won’t look totally baked.
 They’ll continue baking a little on the cookie sheet.
 It is important not to overbake these cookies!

 - This one is optional but add a little spice.
 I added 1/2 teaspoon of cinnamon to add a bit more complexity to the flavor of the final cookie.

 Can I Make the Cookies Smaller?

 You can!
 The giant monster cookies use a 1/2 cup of batter per cookie, but you can size them down to 1/4 cup or 2 Tablespoons for smaller monsters.
 You will have to reduce the cooking time.

-Absolutely.
-Swap the chocolate chips for peanut butter chips for even more peanut butter flavor or customize the M&Ms for the holiday!
+It’s easy to make a few tweaks to the recipe to satisfy your craving.
+Swap the chocolate chips for peanut butter chips for even more peanut butter flavor.
+Or, customize the M&Ms for the holiday!
 Red and Green for Christmas; pink, red, and white for Valentine’s Day; or pastels for Easter.
 I like to add more M&Ms on top to make them even super decorative.

 I believe they can, but I haven’t yet tested it.
 If you use gluten-free oats and substitute the flour for 1:1 flour, the recipe should work.
 This will change the texture slightly.

 - 2 cups (300 g) oats, preferably not quick oats

 - ¼ teaspoon kosher salt